 Date: 9 Jun – 19 Aug 2018

 Aside from exhibits, several prominent restaurants are opening at Tai Kwun too.
 Ranging from light refreshments to fine dining, there’s a little bit for everyone.
-Be sure to check out some of the more popular ones below!
+Be sure to check out some of the art centre’s more popular ones below!

 The latest restaurant from French Creations, which also operates other branches such as Pastis and Metropolitain, this cafe was named after renowned French poet and playwright Paul Claudel.
 Featuring stylish interiors inspired by Parisian Cafes in the 1920s and 30s, this is great for guests who long for a more classic dining experience.
 With its cosy atmosphere and open-air terrace, this is the ideal place to sit back, relax and enjoy life.
 Definitely a rare treat in a concrete jungle like Hong Kong!

 Location: Shop 1, G08, Tai Kwun, 10 Hollywood Road, Central, Hong Kong

 Christian Rhomberg of the late Kee Club’s is back in business with Madame Fu.
 Credited as one of the pioneers of the Lan Kwai Fong scene, his new restaurant is sure to wow the taste buds.
 Boasting 8,000 square feet, the site includes a restaurant with lounges, bars, as well as private dining.
 Occupying the top floor of the former Barracks Block, it accentuates Hong Kong’s colonial past with a Parisian spin.
 Mainly serving Cantonese dishes including dim sum, Madame Fu offers Western desserts and afternoon teas as well.
 Merging contemporary taste in food with sophisticated service, you will surely not be disappointed.

 Location: Madame Fu, Shop 3, 3/F, Tai Kwun, 10 Hollywood Road, Central, Hong Kong.